miguelbs93/HugeClockTest/README.md

 iOS Test

 Thank you again for giving me the opportunity to work on this challenge.
-The project is using MVVM architecture and is organised in Folders that could represent each Flow in its own Module.
+The project is using MVVM-Coordinator architecture and is organised in Folders that could represent each Flow in its own Module.
 (E.g: clock module, timer module, reminders module)

 I also have used combine, and i'm aware that i might have not used it properly, but its my first time working with combine and learning the process.